Bengal BJP MP Arjun Singh's nephew arrested in bank fraud case | Law-Order

 BJP MP Arjun Singh's nephew Sanjit Singh alias Pappu has been arrested in connection with a bank fraud case in Barrackpore in West Bengal's North 24 Parganas district, police said on Saturday.
 He was arrested late on Friday night after hours of grilling in connection with fraud in a cooperative bank in Barrackpore, a senior police officer said.

-The accused was produced before a local court in the afternoon, he said.
+The accused was produced before Barasat Court which remanded him to 10-day police custody, he said.
 Barrackpore MP Arjun Singh, who has been at loggerheads with the TMC government in the state, has termed the arrest "vendetta politics".

 "His arrest is nothing but vendetta politics to malign me and my family members.
 Initially, the police tried to frame me in the case.
 But when they couldn't prove anything, they framed my nephew.
 We will fight it out in the court," Singh said.
 The TMC, however, dubbed the allegations as "baseless".